 Professional visitation is recognized as a visitor from a legal or medical entity, such as the courts, mental health, or law enforcement.
 Inmates have the right to confidential visits with the following persons acting in their official capacity during any time of day, seven days a week; attorneys or authorized members of their staff, clergy who are cleared by the jail, mental health professionals who are cleared by jail, personal physicians or psychiatrists, law enforcement officers, probation and parole officers, or social workers.

-Regular visitation is held every Friday from 1:00 to 4:30 p.m.
+Regular visitation is held every Thursday afternoon from 12:30 to 4:30 p.m.
 Visitation will be on a first come, first served basis and each visit is thirty minutes in length.
-All visitors must check in at the Sheriff's Office.
+All visitors must check in at the Sheriff's Office and you must provide a valid drivers license or ID card.
+If you do not have a DL or ID card, you will not be allowed to visit an inmate.

 All dress must be conservative in nature.
 None of the following are acceptable: